PRECISE/SMEDL/README.md

 take effect immediately.
 Otherwise, you would have to reinstall SMEDL each time you want to try out a change you made.

-In addition, you probably want to install `tox`, which is used to run the test
+In addition, you probably want to install `tox` and a RabbitMQ server. `tox` is used to run the test suite, and a RabbitMQ server is required for the RabbitMQ tests.
+Install `tox` with this command:
-suite:

     pip install tox

+On Ubuntu, a RabbitMQ server can be installed with `sudo apt install rabbitmq-server`.
+Other platforms may have versions packaged in their respective repositories, or you can install the latest version from the [RabbitMQ website].
+Alternatively, if you have access to an existing RabbitMQ server, you can configure the tests to use that.
+See the "Testing" section for more details.

-The tests require additional dependencies.
+The tests require additional Python dependencies.
 Normally, there is no need to install them manually, as `tox` handles that for you.
 But you may want to, since you cannot run individual tests manually without them.
 The testing dependencies can be installed like this: